huyvohcmc/notes/README.md

 ### About these notes ✍️

 Most of my notes are about programming and software engineering.
-Usually, they are the topics that I find hard to learn about, or have a difficult time comprehending because they are abstract and required a lot of reasoning.
+Usually, they are concepts that I find difficult to learn, or have a difficult time comprehending because they are abstract and required a lot of reasoning.